EOS: Don’t Believe The Hype

 - A set of 21 BPs produces a level of decentralization sufficient to allow for ‘platform-grade censorship’.
 Developers may be uncomfortable building on centralized platforms like Facebook or Twitter knowing that these entities could change the rules at any moment with no recourse.
 A ‘platform-grade censorship’ platform means that the rug cannot be pulled from your feet at any moment.

 - Voters (token holders) can vote to remove a malicious BP at any time.
-Because BPs have to stake EOS in order to be BPs and are rewarded for their work, they are financially disincentivized from acting maliciously.
+Because BPs are rewarded for their work in $EOS, they are financially disincentivized from acting maliciously.